Is Your Lawyer's

-CanLaw shows you how to effectively and productively get your lawyer's bill reduced.
+How to effectively get your lawyer's bill reduced.

 and people to contact to get the help and answers you need to fight that lawyer's high bill.

 These deadlines start from when you received the complete bill in question.
 You may be required to prove when you did in fact receive it.
 Keep the envelope it came in (if you still have it) as it has the postal cancellation stamp.